burodepeper/diesel/README.md

 The canvas is divided in three columns, and each column is populated with 40 randomly bouncing particles.

-- Viewport with fixed dimensions adapts `PX` to size of browser
+- Viewport with fixed dimensions, adapts `PX` to size of browser
 - Multiple variations of `Pane.setCSS()`
 - Custom `BouncingParticle` that extends `Particle`

+### 02) Bouncing particles within moving panes

+Three square panes (with different sizes) are created and filled with bouncing particles.
+Each pane moves horizontally at a different speed.

+- Horizontal movement of each `Pane` is controlled by a `Tween`
+- Each `Pane` is controller by a custom `PaneController`